EighteenZi/rocksdb_wiki/Rocksdb-table-format.md

 (1) The sequence of key/value pairs in the file are stored in sorted order and partitioned into a sequence of data blocks.
 These blocks come one after another at the beginning of the file.
-Each data block is formatted according to the code in block_builder.cc, and then optionally compressed.
+Each data block is formatted according to the code in `block_builder.cc`, and then optionally compressed.

 (2) After the data blocks we store a bunch of meta blocks.
 The supported meta block types are described below.
 More meta block types may be added in the future.
-Each meta block is again formatted using block_builder.cc and then optionally compressed.
+Each meta block is again formatted using `block_builder.cc` and then optionally compressed.

-(3) A "metaindex" block.
-It contains one entry for every other meta block where the key is the name of the meta block and the value is a BlockHandle pointing to that meta block.
+(3) A `metaindex` block.
+It contains one entry for every other meta block where the key is the name of the meta block and the value is a `BlockHandle` pointing to that meta block.

-(4) An "index" block.
+(4) An `index` block.
 This block contains one entry per data block, where the key is a string >= last key in that data block and before the first key in the successive data block.
-The value is the BlockHandle for the data block.
+The value is the `BlockHandle` for the data block.

-(6) At the very end of the file is a fixed length footer that contains the BlockHandle of the metaindex and index blocks as well as a magic number.
+(6) At the very end of the file is a fixed length footer that contains the `BlockHandle of the `metaindex` and index blocks as well as a magic number.

        metaindex_handle: char[p];      // Block handle for metaindex
        index_handle:     char[q];      // Block handle for index